 Here’s how I found out, back in autumn 2010.

 My son Tom, three and a half years old, was ill, with a temperature, lying on the sofa at home.
 He was clearly unwell, but I thought it was one of those sudden fevers that young children get, that often pass as quickly as they came.

 That day, there was no obvious sign that whatever he’d come down with was anything out of the ordinary… until I saw the rash.
 I only noticed it because I had taken his t-shirt off to help him stay cool.
-It was just three spots, which didn’t look too bad, but they didn’t fade.
+It was just three spots, which didn’t look too bad.
+But when I checked them with a glass pressed to the skin, they didn’t fade.
+That meant it was the type of rash that you are told, as a parent, to be vigilant about.
+A rash that doesn’t fade when pressed is a potential warning sign of meningitis.
 I knew at that point I needed to get him checked out, and quickly.

 At paediatric A&E, the medics initially seemed fairly relaxed and hopeful that it would turn out to be nothing too serious; after all, Tom didn’t appear to be seriously ill.
 He was off his food and drink – not a good sign – but he certainly didn’t seem to be in pain.

 The mood changed as soon as his blood test results came back.
 These indicated that he was fighting a very serious infection.
 The medics seemed slightly bemused by how a child who appeared to be nothing more than a bit under par could actually be in such a bad way.

 The next day he was diagnosed as having a ruptured appendix.
 That was what had caused the rash – the infection had spread into his bloodstream.
 Once the cause of his illness had been established, he was booked in for surgery straight away.
 This was the NHS at its best – dealing with an emergency, saving a life.